-Noble Drilling has agreed to acquire Pacific Drilling in all-stock transaction.
+Noble Corporation has agreed to acquire Pacific Drilling in all-stock transaction.
 Noble has its operational headquarters in Sugar Land while Pacific is based in west Houston.

 The shareholders of Noble will own 75% of the combined company.
 It currently operates 19 drilling rigs, while Pacific operates 7.
 However, Noble said it plans to sell the Bora and Mistral rigs that are currently idle.